Close Menu

 Geometric Progression Formulas and Properties & Sum of Geometric Series

-In this session explained about Geometric Progression formulas of nth term, Sum of first ‘n’ terms of a G.P, Properties of Geometric Progression.
+In this session, we explained about the Geometric Progression formulas of nth term, the Sum of the first ‘n’ terms of a G.P., and the Properties of Geometric Progression.
 Also relation between A.P and G.P.

 Geometric Progression Definition